Ensemble-learning error mitigation for variational quantum shallow-circuit classifiers: CONCLUSIONS

-We have introduced two ensemble-learning classification algorithms, namely Bagging and AdaBoost, for VQCs.
+We introduced two ensemble-learning error mitigation algorithms, namely Bagging and AdaBoost, for VQCs.
 These algorithms can significantly enhance the precision of classification using only shallow quantum circuits with very few parameters to train.
 Our protocols have been tested on both classical (handwriting digits) and quantum (the phase recognition of an SPT Hamiltonian) datasets.
-Considering imperfect NISQ computers, our algorithms can significantly outperform the error mitigation method, ZNE, for removing the effects of decoherence.
+Considering imperfect NISQ computers, our ensemble-learning error mitigation methods significantly outperform the ZNE method in classification tasks.
 Thanks to its interconnecting training approach, which tends to correct the mistakes of one classifier in the training of the next one, the AdaBoost method achieves better accuracy and shows better robustness against noise than the Bagging algorithm.
-The superiority of AdaBoost over error mitigation and Bagging becomes even more prominent when the number of classifiers increases, in particular at the large noise limit.
-In addition, we have proved that the training error in the AdaBoost algorithm decays exponentially by increasing the number of classifiers.
-We expect that the test error follows the same trend up to a certain threshold.
-Increasing the number of weak classifiers beyond that threshold may lead to overfitting.
+The superiority of AdaBoost over ZNE and Bagging becomes even more prominent when the number of classifiers increases, in particular at the large noise limit.

-Our ensemble-learning classifiers are very general, applicable to both classical and quantum datasets and work for both amplitude and rotation encodings.
-The application of our ensemble-learning methods is not limited to classification and can be generalized to other supervised machine learning problems such as Kernel learning and regression.
+Our ensemble-learning error mitigation techniques are very general.
+For classification problems, they are applicable to both classical and quantum datasets and work for both amplitude and rotation encodings.
+The application of our ensemble-learning error mitigation methods is not limited to classification and can be generalized to other supervised machine-learning problems such as Kernel learning and regression.
 Moreover, it can also be used for non-variational classification methods such as quantum support vector machines.
-Since our ensemble-learning VQCs are essentially classical procedures, they are NISQ-friendly and very distinct from quantum ensemble-learning proposals~\cite{schuld_quantum_2018,wang_quantum_2020,arunachalam_quantum_2020,izdebski_improved_2020,macaluso2020quantum} which are hardware demanding, relying on multi-qubit controlled unitaries and several quantum subroutines such as quantum phase estimation, Grover search and quantum mean estimation.
-As a future generalization, one can combine our ensemble-learning classification methods with error mitigation to further enhance the accuracy.\\
+Our ensemble-learning VQCs are NISQ-friendly and very distinct from other ensemble-learning proposals~\cite{schuld_quantum_2018,wang_quantum_2020,arunachalam_quantum_2020,izdebski_improved_2020,macaluso2020quantum} which are hardware demanding, relying on multi-qubit controlled unitaries and quantum subroutines such as quantum phase estimation, Grover search and quantum mean estimation.\\ Therefore, our approach can solve a broad category of machine learning problems with today's NISQ technologies.